 During the course you will be timetabled for 6 hours of classroom observation.
 This will give you the opportunity to see experienced teachers in action.
 These observations are complemented by specific observation tasks, which will be referred to throughout the course.

 Candidates should be 20 or over by the start of course although we will consider applicants between the ages of 18 and 20 at our discretion.
 Applicants should have a good standard of education (e.g. UK university entrance level) and have an awareness and high level of competence in written and spoken English in order to be able to follow the course.
 For non-native speakers, the recommended English level is C2 or high C1 on the CEFR.

 Candidates should allow up to one hour for the interview.
 As part of the interview, you will be given some language awareness tasks.
 This is designed to help us assess your ability to analyse language.
 It is not a test of your knowledge of grammar rules.
 We will also give you some tasks to take home and complete so that you are fully prepared for the start of the course.

-Once you are offered a place, we will let you think about it for a while by keeping your place for 48 hours.
-If you would like to take up the offer, you will need to send us the deposit within this time.
-We ask that you pay the balance of the course fees a minimum of 4 weeks before the start of the course, unless you are a late applicant.
+Once you have been accepted on the course, you will need to pay a deposit to secure your place.
+We ask that you pay the balance of the course fees a minimum of 4 weeks before the start of the course unless you are a late applicant.